kai-chu/kai-chu.github.io/about.md

 title: About me
 permalink: /about/
 ---

-I'm not trying to be a developer, but to be an engineer.
+I'm not trying to become a developer, but to be an engineer.

-> I graduated with double master degree, one from software engineer from HIT in China and computer science degree from Liu in Sweden.
+> I graduated with double master degrees, one is in software engineering from [HIT](http://en.hit.edu.cn) in China and the other is in computer science from [Liu](https://liu.se) in Sweden.

-> I worked as Java developer in a fintech company, which is providing Foreign Exchange System for banks in European, in Stockholm for 3 years.
-I got great interests in DevOps to learn software artecture and automate CI/CD pieplines.
+> I worked as Java developer in a fintech company for 3 years since I graduated.
+We are providing Foreign Exchange System for banks around the world.
+I got a lot interests in DevOps during that time.
+I learnt to think as a software architect, to build and maintain CI/CD pipelines and also to drink beers.

-> I'm a Senior Developer and DevOps in Inovia AB, which is focusing on big data and AI solution.
-As a DevOps, I defined git way of working to help microsevice teams coordinate and also suggest and implement a solution to automate microservices delivery and deployment.
+> I'm a Senior Developer and DevOps in Inovia AB now.
+We are focusing on big data and AI solutions.
+As a DevOps, I collected suggestions from different microservices development teams and defined git way of working so that we can reduce the complexity of product build and release.
+I propose a way to manage different customer, environment configuration management and scripting it.
+I'm trying automate microservices delivery and deployment to make sure quick feedback and smooth deployment.
 As a big data developer, I'm working in a team to help a customer to create their data lake.

-> I'm a co-founder of Foodla AB, as a CTO, I propose intial platform archtecture and implement the platform with Reactjs, Nodejs with GraphQL backend api schema definition.
-I built DevOps pipeline to use GCP to build from Github and deploy into kubernetes CI/CD pipeline.
-I also managed to lead an intern by using Scrum.
+> I'm co-founder of Foodla AB, as a CTO, I proposed intial platform archtecture and implemented the platform with Reactjs, Nodejs with GraphQL backend api schema definition.
+I built CI/CD pipelin in GCP, google cloud build from Github, push docker image into cloud registry, deploy it into kubernetes.
+I also managed to lead an intern to work in the team.
+Coordinate with CEO, analysis requirements, break them into measurable tasks, managing sprint in github project Kanban board and review codes.

-> I like to play pingpong, tennis and good at badminton.
-I like to fish with my friends even though I haven't succeeded yet.
+> In my spare time, I play pingpong, tennis and I'm good at badminton.
+I like to fish with my friends even though I haven't succeeded to catch one yet.

 ---

-People always tell me that life is so hard,
-I always ask what your definition of life is.
-If you want more than that you can achieve, life will always be hard, forever.
-Either change your goal or improve yourself
-Life will be easier as expect,
-I choose the later.

 ![me](/assets/me.jpg)